 Andrew joined Watsi on March 12th, 2013.
-Six years ago, Andrew became the 386th member to automatically support a new Watsi patient every month.
-Since then, 5,614 more people have become monthly donors!
-Andrew's most recent donation traveled 8,500 miles to support Emmanuel, 2-year-old from Kenya, to fund surgery for his hypospadias condition.
+Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 8,700 miles to support Kishimwi, a playful four-year-old from Tanzania, to fund life-changing clubfoot treatment.

 Emmanuel is a child from Kenya.
 He is the second born in a family of two children.
 His father owns a cereal shop in Voi town and his mother owns a khat shop in the same town.
 Emmanuel was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk for infertility.
 Fortunately, Emmanuel is scheduled to undergo corrective surgery on August 4th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $735 to cover the total cost of his procedure and care.
 Emmanuel’s mother shared, “It will be great to see Emmanuel treated.”